Will11521/cyoa-markdown-story/pages/choice-a1-relay.md

 # Relay: Eye of the Needle

-The relay’s casing is scorched but mostly intact, like it survived on stubbornness alone.
+The relay’s casing is a patchwork of scorch marks, barely holding shape under old repairs.
 A maintenance hatch yields to hand tools.
 Inside, a data core blinks an error you don’t recognize.

 **Choose:**
 - [Extract the data core](dead-end-a1-relay-extract.md)